cal-itp/benefits/docs/configuration/environment-variables.md

     [`.devcontainer/.env.sample`][env-sample]

 The first steps of the Getting Started guide have you [create an `.env` file from the sample][getting-started_create-env].
+The sample file contains only the most basic settings that you may want to override locally.

-The sections below outline the core environment variables and their purpose.
+The sections below outline in more detail the application environment variables and their purpose.

 See other topic pages in this section for more specific environment variable configurations.

 ## Docker

 ### `COMPOSE_PROJECT_NAME`

+!!! info "Local configuration"

+    This setting only affects the app running on localhost

 !!! tldr "Docker docs"